whitneyburton/portfolios/students/lori_culberson/20150814-lori_culberson-m4.markdown

 Portfolio looks great!
 I've had a great time working with you and your energy and dedication is always motivational.

+Lori: There is nobody that can match your willingness to learn.
+You have the people skills, the intelligence, and the humility to approach every problem and come out on the other side with a solution.
+There are no limits to what you will accomplish!

+Lori has so much stamina it is unbelievable.
+She works hard every every day and is always positive.
+She really took the lead on our personal project, and did an amazing job.
+She is a pleasure to work with.

+I'm constantly impressed with your attitude and work ethic.
+I really respect your conviction in doing what you know you can do.
+And you were one of my first friends at Turing and someone as welcoming as you is going to be missed around Turing.

 ### Playing a Part
 * Created a pre-Module 1 class for new students entering Turing.
 The class was designed to get new students  familiar with the terminal, basic Ruby syntax, playing in pry, and other topics I struggled to understand when I was in module 1.
 Since that first class in February, a student has offered to teach it to the newest cohort.
 * Friday, July 10th, Twitter stalked a JavaScript developer a convinced him to become an official Turing mentor.